MLee-GitHub/git-tips/README.md

  # Some lines about git operations to beginners
  ## You & me all of this

- This tips.txt file that include some simple and common lines of git could help beginners get started quickly.
+ This tips.txt file that include some simple and common lines of git could help beginners(newbies) get started quickly.

 	Fri, Jul 21, 2017  9:54:04 AM